-Kira Ribar is the administrative director of the Consortium for Elections and Political Process Strengthening (CEPPS), which currently holds the Global Elections and Political Transitions (GEPT) and the Democratic Elections and Political Processes (DEPP) leader with associates award from the United States Agency for International Development (USAID).
-Ms. Ribar has over 14 years of direct experience in the democracy and governance sector, during which she has overseen successful proposal development, donor negotiations and the day-to-day administrative and compliance aspects of large, complex USAID-funded governance programs.
+Kira Ribar is the Senior Administrative Director of the Consortium for Elections and Political Process Strengthening (CEPPS), which currently holds both the Global Elections and Political Transitions (GEPT) and the Democratic Elections and Political Processes (DEPP) leader with associates awards from the United States Agency for International Development (USAID).
+Ms. Ribar has over 16 years of direct experience in the democracy and governance sector, during which she has overseen successful proposal development, donor negotiations and the day-to-day administrative and compliance aspects of large, complex USAID-funded governance programs.

 Prior to becoming Senior Director for Strategy and Operations, Ms. Ribar worked at the National Democratic Institute, where she designed, managed and implemented DRG programming in Latin America.
 In this capacity, she also participated in institutional working groups to design new sub-granting mechanisms and develop lessons learned for work in closing spaces.